 When you think of Mexican food, heavy and hearty meals come to mind.
 However, so many Mexican dishes are filled with healthy beans, rice, fresh salads and salsa.
-Avocado and tomatoes are always a staple Mexican item on our table, usually in the form of a zesty guacamole salsa.
-This citrus filled recipe is so colourful, and full of so many healthy nutrients.
+Avocados and tomatoes are always a staple Mexican item on our table, usually in the form of a zesty guacamole salsa.
+This citrus-filled recipe is so colourful, and full of so many healthy nutrients.

 You can fry off the garlic before you add it to the guacamole, but if you’re in a hurry, you could leave it out or sprinkle some garlic powder into the dip instead (but not too much … just a pinch).

 Other swaps that you can do include swapping the chilli or jalapeños with capsicum if you don’t like it spicy.
 Also, if you don’t enjoy tomatoes, simply leave them out.
 The same goes for the coriander.
 Some people add parsley or chives as a substitute for coriander.
 And finally, you can choose between lemon or lime to give your guacamole that zesty flavour.